cashapp/zipline/README.md

 Zipline is designed to run your organization's code when and where you want it.
 It does not offer a sandbox or process-isolation and should not be used to execute untrusted code.

+### Trust Model for Signatures

+It is essential to keep in mind that this design puts implicit trust on:
+1. The Host Application that verifies the signatures.
+2. The Build Server that generates the signature(Has access to the signing keys)

+It does not protect against any kind of compromise of the above.

+Also It does not yet provide a mechanism to outlaw older(signed) versions of executable code that have known problems.

 ### Speeding Up Hot-Reload
 There are a few things you can do to make sure that hot-reload is running as fast as it can:
 1. Ensure you are running Gradle 7.5 or later (previous versions had a delay in picking up changed